-Chris Sale rookie cards are getting a lot of attention after being traded to the Boston Red Sox.
-Boston fans are excited about the upcoming season and many believe that Sale was the missing link to another World Series run.
-Chris Sale rookie cards make great investments and are very affordable at their current levels.
-Don’t expect prices of his cards to stay at these levels as he will be getting a lot more television time playing for the Sox.
-The lefty has posted some amazing numbers over the years and will be the ace of the Red Sox staff.
-Many have compared Chris Sale to Sandy Koufax and Clayton Kershaw.
+Chris Sale rookie cards are getting a lot of attention after his trade to the Boston Red Sox.
+Excited Red Sox fans can’t wait upcoming for the season to start.
+Many believe that Sale is the missing link to another World Series run.
+Chris Sale rookie cards make great investments and are very affordable.
+Don’t expect prices to stay at these levels forever.
+The southpaw posted outstanding numbers and will be the ace of the Red Sox staff.
+Many have compared Sale to Sandy Koufax and Clayton Kershaw.

-Now is the perfect time to start buying his baseball cards before they get too expensive.
-Here is a breakdown of some of the best Chris Sale rookie cards and condition issues that buyers should be aware of.
+Now is the perfect time to start buying his baseball cards.
+Here is a breakdown of the best Chris Sale rookie cards which include condition factors that buyers should take into consideration before making a purchase.

 2010 Bowman Chrome Draft Prospects Chris Sale Rookie Cards #BDPP92

-This is one of Sale’s top rookie card cards.
-These cards currently sell for around $75 graded in gem mint 10 conditions.
-These cards typically grade very well, but surface scratches and poor centering can sometimes be an issue.
-The base cards are not rare, but refractor and autographed inserts are much more limited and sell for premium prices.
+This is one of Sale’s top rookie cards.
+This card sells for around $75, in gem mint 10 conditions.
+These cards typically grade very well, but surface scratches and poor centering can be an issue.
+The cards are not rare, but refractor and autographed inserts are much more limited and sell for premium prices.

-Autographed versions of these cards bring $175-$200 while individually numbered colored refractors and sell for over $1,000.
-In a recent Ebay auction, a signed orange refractor sold for over $1,000.
-The base cards are a safer play selling for $6 – $7 ungraded, while refractors sell for around double that at $10-$12.
+Autographed versions of these cards fetch $175-$200, while numbered, colored refractors, sell for over $1,000.
+In a recent eBay auction, a signed orange refractor sold for over $1,200.
+The base cards are a safer play selling for $6 – $7 ungraded, while refractors sell for around double that.

 2011 Bowman Platinum Chris Sale #35 Rookie